johantiden/aliases-as-a-language/README.md

 A cool name is needed to make this go viral!
 Maybe vish - vi-like shell?

-# Usage
+# Installation

-Clone this repository and source the `aliases-as-a-language.sh` file into you .bashrc or similar.
+- Clone this repository
+- source the `aliases-as-a-language.sh` file into you .bashrc or similar.

 e.g.
 `[ -f ~/git/aliases-as-a-language/aliases-as-a-language.sh ] && source ~/git/aliases-as-a-language/aliases-as-a-language.sh
 `